ebi-uniprot/uniprot-sitemap/README.md

 # About

-This script generates a sitemap for uniprot currently using the first 500 entries returned from the UniProtKB query `(organism_id:9606) OR (reviewed:true)`.
+This script generates a sitemap for uniprot.
+See `src/index-sitemap.js` for the queries used for the different namespaces.

 # To run